 And while the early human studies we do have displayed some signs of inflammation in response to carrageenan, it’s important to note that the studies didn’t even take place in the human body and the carrageenan wasn’t added into food, so it’s hard to know how things would fare in the real world.

 Not surprisingly, building a better gut comes down to basic nutrition 101: Increase fiber-rich fruits and veggies; reduce refined, processed foods; and go easy on the booze.
 If you want to take things a step further, consider an at-home microbiome testing kit.
 While the science is still new, testing your own gut can give you more insight into your individual microbiome and what you should—and should not—be eating.
 (We recommend Viome, which you can read more about here.
-And for a limited time, you'll also get $50 off if you use code GREATIST2 at checkout.
-We also receive an affiliate fee if you follow through.)
+And for a super-limited time, you'll get $100 off if you use code GREATIST2 at checkout.*)